Michigan Social Security Disability Benefits Lawyers

 Contact us today for legal advice and guidance

 A lawyer familiar with the Social Security claims process can be invaluable to you as you file for disability benefits.
-Kaplovitz and Associates can explain the claims process and help you secure your benefits.
+Kaplovitz and Associates, PC can explain the claims process and help you secure your benefits.
 Call us at 888-578-3572 or contact us online to schedule a consultation at our Pontiac, Michigan office.